michaelts1/Betaburlogin/readme.md

 #### Features:
 * Automatic login
 * Automatic events
-* Automatic quests
-* Automatic stamina
-* Automatic carving
-* Automatic crafting
-* Automatic Harvestron
+* Automatic mob climbing
 * Automatic construction
-* Socket all 5 gems at once
+* Extensive options page
 * Send currency between alts
-* Automatic Daily Crystals buying
-* Many optional interface changes
-* Move alts together between mobs
-* Spawn gems for all your alts at once
+* Socket multiple gems at once
-* Automatically send currency to your main
-* Move username to the middle of the screen
+And more

 ###### Notes:
-1. [Container Tabs](https://support.mozilla.org/en-US/kb/containers) are required for managing more than one account
+* [Container Tabs](https://support.mozilla.org/en-US/kb/containers) are required for managing more than one account
-2. All features can be turned on/off.
+* All features can be turned on/off.
 If you find a feature that can't be turned off, please create a [new issue](https://github.com/michaelts1/Betaburlogin/issues/new)
-3. Editing the code to run this addon on the live server will get you banned